drhuffman12/ai4cr/README.md

 ## Comparison benchmarks

-NOTE: Running Crystal in a Docker container (at least used to) runs slower than running Crystal on bare-metal.
+REMINDER: Running Crystal in a Docker container (at least used to) runs slower than running Crystal on bare-metal.
 So, for more performance, run it outside of a Docker container.

 To build and run them: